saniyaw7/saniyaw7/README.md

 ---

 ## 🚀 Projects
+- **FurCare**
+  *Frontend Developer*
+  - Developed a Web app which is compatible for Mobile view too.
+This is a full-stack web application designed to streamline pet care services, connecting pet owners with pet service providers.
+It features a Node.js backend with authentication and database management and a React-based frontend with reusable components for booking, browsing, and user management.

+- **Pithla Bhakri**
+  *Frontend & Backend Developer*
+  - Java-based Android application for ordering food online from a restaurant.
+It uses Room Database for data storage, providing a seamless user experience for browsing the menu and placing orders.

 - **Student Mentor Diary**
   *Frontend Developer*
   - Developed a mobile app for assigning mentors to students based on quiz results.